acikgozb/tcp-ip-journey/1-ping/README.md

 Like it is mentioned above, `ping` is a Unix tool that is used to test a connection to a host.

-One of the important things about `ping` is that it uses Internel Control Management Protocol (ICMP) packets to test the connection.
+One of the important things about `ping` is that it uses _Internet Control Management Protocol_ (ICMP) packets to test the connection.
-This protocol lives on L3 of the _TCP/IP_ model (Network/Internet Layer), which allows our analysis to focus purely on the connection, unlike L7 protocols such as `HTTP/HTTPS` or `FTP/SFTP/TFTP`.
+This protocol lives on L3 of the _TCP/IP_ model (Network/Internet Layer), which allows our analysis to focus purely on the connection, unlike L7 protocols such as _HTTP/HTTPS_ or _FTP/SFTP/TFTP_.
 Since ICMP lives on L3, it does not use TCP or UDP to function.
 It is encapsulated in a IPv4 packet.

 ICMP is mainly used to understand the `state` of the transmitted packet.
 Based on the status of the remote location, ICMP can return messages like:

-- Time-to-live Exceeded (TTL)
+- `Time-to-live Exceeded (TTL)`
-- Destination Unreachable
+- `Destination Unreachable`
-- Request Timed Out
+- `Request Timed Out`

 Using `ping` is pretty straightforward.
 Here is an example call that will be analyzed: